 Rely on professional cleaners and handymen

 When you remove wallpaper, you are often left with a sticky residue on the walls.
 Even after cleaning the walls, this residue can be difficult to remove.
 In most cases, it is best to rely on a professional cleaner or handyman to take care of this job for you.
 They have the experience and equipment necessary to get the job done quickly and efficiently.
-Trying to clean the walls yourself can be time consuming and frustrating, so it is best to leave it to the professionals.
+Trying to clean the parapet yourself can be time consuming and frustrating, so it is best to leave it to the professionals.

 Removing wallpaper is a messy job, but the end result is worth it.
 Here are some tips to help you clean up after the project is finished

-- Use a vacuum cleaner with a brush attachment to remove any loose pieces of wallpaper or adhesive.
+- Use a vacuum cleaner with a brush attachment to remove any loose pieces of wall-paper or adhesive.

 In conclusion removing wallpaper daunting task but with the right tools and some patience, it done.
 Make sure to clean the walls thoroughly after wallpaper removal to remove any adhesive or residue that may left behind.